UCLAIS/UCLAIS.github.io/_posts/2020-01-31-6 Trends in AI to expect.md

 layout: post
 title:  "6 Trends in AI to expect"
 author: Vibhu Kulkarni
-categories: Trends
+categories: Article
 # cover:  "/assets/instacode.png"
-# permalink: /firstPost/
+permalink: /trends-in-AI-2020/
-tags: trends
+# tags: trends
 ---
 What is happening in the field of AI?
 What can one expect to see happen in the coming year?